FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_fileTransferTracking/r_st_transferLogMaint.md

     "title": "Transfer Log Maintenance application",
     "linkTitle": "Transfer Log Maintenance application",
     "weight": "160"
-}The built-in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> application type, Transfer Log Maintenance, maintains the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> transfer log by exporting and cleaning up transfer log entries on a regular basis, following a schedule you define.
+}The built-in {{< SecureTransport/componentshortname  >}} application type, Transfer Log Maintenance, maintains the {{< SecureTransport/componentshortname  >}} transfer log by exporting and cleaning up transfer log entries on a regular basis, following a schedule you define.

 A Transfer Log Maintenance type application has the following features: